jyu158-jhu/TrivialCompute/README.md

 # Trivial Compute API

-Here's a basic design for the RESTful API for the Trivial Compute game, covering endpoints for games, players, questions, categories, and game board squares.
+Here's a basic design for the RESTful API for the Trivial Compute game, covering endpoints for games, questions, categories, and game board squares.

 ## Example API Workflow
 ### Setup before starting games